31 Noyes Laboratory

 What is Mass Spectrometry?

-The School of Chemical Sciences Mass Spectrometry Laboratory (MSL) provides a wide variety of chemical analysis using mass spectrometry techniques for organic and biological samples.
-The facility is located in Noyes lab with offices in rooms 35 and 37 and labs in rooms 41 (primary room), 21, 25, 42, and 46.
+The School of Chemical Sciences Mass Spectrometry Laboratory (MSL) provides a wide variety of chemical analysis using mass spectrometry techniques for identifying, quantifying and confirming of the broadest range of compounds in the most complex and challenging samples at ultra-trace level.
+The facility is located in Noyes Lab with labs in rooms 41 (primary room), 21, 25, 42, and 46 Noyes.
+Offices in rooms 35 and 37 Noyes Lab.

 The MSL is capable of performing analysis using many different ionization techniques including: low and high resolution electron impact (EI), low and high resolution chemical ionization (CI), low resolution field ionization (FI), low resolution field desorption (FD), low and high resolution fast atom bombardment (FAB), low and high resolution electrospray (ESI), low resolution matrix-assisted laser desorption/ionization (MALDI), MS/MS (ESI and MALDI), isotope ratio (FI), GC/MS (EI, CI, and FI), and LC/MS (ESI).
 Please feel free to consult us for analysis that are not found in this list.